 By default, only your items will be listed under My Content.
-You can search for items within a group or the entire portal.
+You can search for items in a group or in the entire portal.

-- Web tools have a toolbox icon.
-You can either double-click the toolbox to find the tools inside or right-click and add the toolbox to your project.
+- Double-click the toolbox for a web tool to see the tools it contains, or right-click and add the toolbox to your project.

 Connect to ArcGIS Server and use the geoprocessing service

-When you connect to an ArcGIS Server, you need a URL and possibly a user name and password.
-This URL will typically be given to you by the ArcGIS Server administrator.
-This URL generally looks like http://<server>.<domain>.com/arcgis/services.
+When you connect to ArcGIS Server, you need a URL and possibly a username and password.
+This URL is typically be given to you by the ArcGIS Server administrator and looks like http://<server>.<domain>.com/arcgis/services.
 Once you have the URL of your ArcGIS Server, you can make a connection by completing the following steps:

 - On the Insert tab, choose Connections.